logzio/logz-docs/_source/user-guide/cloud-siem/investigate-events.md

    ![Investigate_events](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-quick-start/events-1.png)

 4. Click the **Investigate** tab next to the event that you want to see more data on.
-It will build a kibana search showing the logs that have contributed to this event getting executed.
+It will build a Kibana search showing the logs that have contributed to this event getting executed.

    ![Investigate_events](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-quick-start/events-2.png)